harishappana-git/vmss-node/README.md

 - Configure CMake with `-DCMAKE_TOOLCHAIN_FILE="<path-to-vcpkg>\scripts\buildsystems\vcpkg.cmake"`.

 #### macOS
 CUDA does not support current macOS releases.
-You can still study the host-side OpenGL scaffolding, but the CUDA kernels cannot be built or executed on macOS.
+You can still study the host-side OpenGL scaffolding locally, but to execute the CUDA kernels you need access to an NVIDIA GPU running Linux or Windows.
+Consider one of the following approaches:

+- **Remote Linux workstation** – provision (or borrow) a Linux machine with an NVIDIA GPU, install the dependencies as described above, and develop via SSH/VS Code Remote.
+This is the most seamless solution when you already have access to supported hardware.
+- **Virtual machine on macOS** – create a Linux VM using Parallels Desktop, VMware Fusion, or UTM and attach an external NVIDIA eGPU enclosure that supports PCIe passthrough.
+Install the CUDA toolkit and follow the Linux setup instructions inside the VM. (macOS cannot pass through the built-in Apple/AMD GPUs to guests.)
+- **Docker with remote GPU** – run `docker` locally and connect to a remote NVIDIA GPU exposed over the network via [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+Build the project inside the container while forwarding X11/Wayland output to your Mac, or stream the rendered window via VNC.

+If none of these options are available, you can still use the repository as a reference for structuring CUDA/OpenGL interoperability while prototyping your visualisation logic on macOS using CPU-based fallbacks.

 ## Building